 - School Administration

 A school counseling exam is required during your practicum/internship.
-See program handbook [PDF] for details.
-Comprehensive examination application deadlines are as follows (see the School of Education Academic Calendar for comprehensive exam dates):
+See program handbook for details.
+Comprehensive examination application deadlines are as follows (see the School of Education Academic Calendar for comprehensive exam dates)

 The curriculum of the MEd program reflects current requirements for licensure in the State of Illinois.
 Licensure is handled by individual states, and portability of licensure across state lines differs according to each state.
 The Department of Professional Regulation in the State of Illinois has adopted the certification exam developed and administered by the National Board of Certified Counselors.
 Many states use this exam for licensure purposes, so scores from the exam can be transferred.
 Coursework, including the number of hours required, differ across states.
 Students interested in completing licensure or certification in another state are strongly advised to consult the professional regulation boards prior to enrolling at Loyola to determine the appropriate coursework required.
 Students should also stay apprised of licensure requirements throughout the program.

 Students seeking school counseling licensure without a teaching endorsement must also pass the TAP Test in addition to the school counseling licensure examination.
 The TAP Test must be completed by the end of the first semester of study and the school counseling licensure exam must be taken in the semester prior to beginning CPSY 441: Internship, in the spring semester.
 The ISBE website provides information on dates exams are administered, fees, and registration procedures.
 Both exams (TAP and school counseling) are administered by ISBE (not Loyola), and you must register with ISBE to take them.